14 October 2021

-The internet has come to be a central plank in so much of the commercial, personal and professional lives of European consumers.
-While this new environment grows ever bigger and more important, it must be remembered that consumers deserve as much protection online as they do off.
-The issue of privacy and how personal data is defined, processed and retained is at the forefront of EU work and we aim to ensure the regulatory update ensures a robust level of protection for consumers.
+The internet has come to be a central element of the commercial, personal and professional lives of European consumers.
+While the digital environment grows bigger and more important, it must be remembered that consumers deserve as much protection online as they do offline.

-The internet allows almost infinite possibilities in terms of access to knowledge, culture, diversity of products and services.
-Despite its borderless character, consumers are confronted with access restrictions depending on their nationality or country.
-Our work is to ensure consumers have access to a vibrant market of consumer-friendly and affordable legal offers for music and audiovisual content across Europe.
+Despite its borderless character, consumers are confronted with content access restrictions depending on their nationality or country.
+Our work is to ensure consumers have access to a vibrant market of affordable legal offers for music and audiovisual content across Europe.

-- Ensure consumers enjoy a high level of personal data protection and that the new framework restores consumers’ control over their data
+- Ensure consumers enjoy a high level of personal data protection and online privacy.

-- Ensure the Telecoms Single Market delivers to consumers’ expectations of fair competition, better pricing and stronger consumers’ rights such as greater ease in switching provider if dissatisfied
+- Ensure the Telecoms Single Market delivers to consumers’ expectations on fair competition, better pricing, stronger consumers’ rights and affordable and secure access to the full internet.